Alex Murdaugh asks to leave jail after 5 days behind bars

 Associated Press

 COLUMBIA, S.C.
-(AP) — Lawyers for prominent South Carolina attorney Alex Murdaugh plan to ask a judge on Tuesday to grant bond for their client, who has spent five nights in jail following his second arrest in about a month.
+(AP) — Lawyers for prominent South Carolina attorney Alex Murdaugh asked a judge on Tuesday to grant bond for their client, who has spent five nights in jail following his second arrest in about a month.

 Murdaugh, whose wife and son were shot to death months ago in a killing that is still unresolved, stole $3.4 million of insurance money that was meant for the sons of his housekeeper, who died after falling in his home, according to sworn statements by the State Law Enforcement Division.